Stage

 skip — the bypassed path.
 Any stage that participates in a pipeline run but does not process the current input

-downstream) or a non-inclusive binary operation that excludes this branch.
+non-inclusive binary operation that excludes this branch.

 skip exists precisely so that stages further downstream still get a chance to evolve correctly even when they